Convergence and Applications of ADMM on the Multi-convex Problems: Related Work

 \section{Related Work}

-\textbf{Multi-convex optimization problem:} There are some works which studied the multi-convex problems.
+\textbf{Multi-convex optimization problems:} Some works studied multi-convex problems.
 The earliest work required that the objective function was differentiable continuous and strictly convex \cite{warga1963minimizing}.
 Various conditions on separability and regularity on the objective functions have been discussed in \cite{tseng1993dual,tseng2001convergence}.
-In the most recent work, Xu and Wo presented three types of multi-convex algorithms and analyzed convergence based on either Lipschitz differentiable or strongly convex assumption \cite{xu2013block}.
-For a comprehensive survey, see \cite{shen2017disciplined}.
-However, to the best of our knowledge, few of them allow the objective function to be nonsmooth and coupled at the same time.\\ \textbf{Nonconvex ADMM}: Despite the outstanding performance of the nonconvex ADMM, the theorem research on it is not much due to the complexity of both multiple coupled variables and various (inequality and equality) constraints.
-Specifically, Hong et al. \cite{hong2014block} and Cui et al. \cite{cui2015convergence} proposed a majorized ADMM and gave convergence guarantee when the step length was either small or large.
-Gao and Zhang discussed the convergence properties when the coupled objective function was jointly convex \cite{gao2017first}.
-Wang et al. presented their convergence conditions when the coupled objective function was nonconvex and nonsmooth \cite{wang2015global}.
-Chen et al. discussed the quadratic coupled terms \cite{chen2015extended}.
+In the most recent work, Xu and Yin presented three types of multi-convex algorithms and analyzed convergence based on either Lipschitz differentiability or strong convexity assumption \cite{xu2013block}.
+For a comprehensive survey, please refer to \cite{shen2017disciplined}.\\ \textbf{Convergence analysis of ADMM:} Existing literature on the convergence analysis of ADMM can be categorized into two classes: the convex ADMM and the nonconvex ADMM.
+The convex ADMM is investigated relatively well compared with the nonconvex ADMM.
+Existing works either study suitable stepsizes of the convex ADMM or extend ADMM to the stochastic version.
+For example, Bai et al. proposed a generalized symmetric ADMM to solve the multi-block separable objective by updating the Lagrange multiplier twice with suitable stepsizes \cite{bai2018generalized}; Gu et al. extended contractive Peaceman-Rachford splitting method to ADMM with larger stepsizes \cite{gu2015semi}; Ouyang et al. proposed a stochastic ADMM with a convergence rate $O(\frac{1}{\sqrt{t}})$.
+Despite the outstanding performance of the nonconvex ADMM, its convergence theory is not well established due to the complexity of both coupled objectives and various (inequality and equality) constraints.
+Most existing works discussed the convergence of the nonconvex ADMM on separable objectives: they provided convergence guarantee to the stationary solutions with different assumptions \cite{boct2020proximal,chao2021inertial,chartrand2013nonconvex,li2015global}.
+Some works explored more difficult cases where the objectives are coupled: for example, Wang et al. presented mild convergence conditions of the nonconvex ADMM where the objective can be nonsmooth \cite{wang2019global}; Gao et al. explored the convergence condition of ADMM on multi-affine constraints \cite{gao2020admm}; Wang et al. gave the convergence proofs of ADMM in the nonconvex deep learning problems \cite{wang2020toward,wang2021towards,wang2019admm}; while experiments by Wang and Zhao showed that the ADMM was not necessarily convergent in the nonlinear-constrained problems \cite{wang2017nonconvex}.